oracle-livelabs/database-maa/zdm-physical-offline/source-db-provision/source-db-provision.md

    ![Image showing compute mage and shape](./images/image-shape.png)

- 8. Under Networking , make choices to reflect the below details.
+ 8. Under **Networking** , make choices to reflect the below details.

     ![Image showing Network selection](./images/network-details.png " ")

- 9. Under Add SSH Keys.
+ 9. Under **Add SSH keys**.

     Browse and provide the public ssh key generated earlier.

     ![Image showing SSK key details](./images/ssh-key-upload.png " ")

-10. Click on "Create" to start the compute provisioning.
+10. Click on **Create** to start the compute provisioning.

     ![Image showing final page for compute creation](./images/compute-creation.png " ")

-11. In few minutes , Compute instance with database will be provisioned and running as below.
+11. In few minutes , compute instance with database will be provisioned and running as below.
     ![Image showing provisioned compute instance](./images/prov-final.png)

-12. Take a note of the Public IP address of the Compute Instance which will used in later labs to access the source database system.
+12. Take a note of the Public IP address of the compute instance which will used in later labs to access the source database system.

 You may now **proceed to the next lab**.